Purchasing A Car With 150k Miles; Will It Be Worth The Risk?

 What are some potential risks of buying a car with 150k miles?

 Some potential risks include a higher likelihood of mechanical issues, more frequent repairs, and lower resale value.
-Additionally, insurance rates may be higher for a car with 150k miles, and it may be more difficult to secure financing.
+Additionally, a car with 150k miles may be more difficult to secure financing.

 Are there any benefits to purchasing a car with 150k miles?